 8. Reinfection

 Reinfection after spontaneous or treatment-induced virus clearance is common amongst populations with repeated exposures to HCV, such as men who have sex with men (MSM) living with HIV, and PWID (34-36).
 If recurrence of viraemia is observed during or on completion of therapy, viral sequencing of the failure and pre-treatment specimens can help differentiate between relapse and reinfection, especially where recurrence of viraemia occurs with the same subtype.
-However, this approach cannot distinguish between treatment failure and reinfection from the same source.
+Clustering of the failure and pre-treatment sequences on a phylogenetic tree is observed in cases of relapse but not reinfection, unless reinfection occurred from the same source.
+The depth and breadth of coverage of sequencing data provided by NGS may improve the resolution of the tree, with increased ability to differentiate relapse from reinfection.

 9. Difficult-to-engage patient groups